henrybyhee/TradingTensors/README.md

 This is made for Mr. Peter Henry

-Inspired by Tito Ingargiola, Hack The Market
+Inspired by Tito Ingargiola, hackthemarket